-2.8.2.
 Scaling the proxy cluster

-New proxy nodes replicate via master/slave from the db nodes in the chassis as usual.
+New proxy nodes replicate via master/slave from the first db node in the chassis as usual.
 Since the db cluster holds all provisioning information of all subscribers, the proxy nodes join the cluster transparently and will start serving subscribers as soon as all services on a new proxy are reachable from the load balancers.

-2.8.3.
 Scaling the load balancers

-Load balancers start serving subscribers as soon as they are made visible to the subscribers.
+Load balancers are completely stateless, so they start serving subscribers as soon as they are made visible to the subscribers.
 This could either be done via DNS round-robin, but the better approach is to configure a DNS SRV record, which allows for more fine-grained control like weighting load-balancer pairs and allowing fail-over from one pair to another on the client side.